 Development management is the process of deciding whether to grant or refuse planning permission and other related consents.
-Applications are determined in accordance with the development plan, unless material considerations indicate otherwise.
-We work to ensure that the process is responsive, reliable, transparent and efficient.

-- role of planning authorities
+- planning enforcement

 - change of use

 - section 75 planning obligations

 - planning appeals